Facebook Twitter Youtube Instagram LinkedIn

 Ohio Showcase

 The Ohio Showcase building will anchor the center of the grounds near the new open “Town Square” gathering space and will feature additional comfort seating and shade for fairgoers and guests.
-The exterior focal point of the building will be a glass “jewel box” featuring large historic artifacts, with the potential for objects as large as a small airplane.
-This dual-purpose building will features two primary purposes:
+The exterior focal point of the building will be a glass “jewel box” featuring large historic artifacts, with the potential for objects as large as a Wright Flyer airplane.
+This dual-purpose building features two primary purposes:

 • Dining and Event Space - A food hall with multi-purpose dining and event space and incubator kitchens on the first floor, and additional dining and event space on the second story.
 Both levels include outdoor dining on a patio or balcony.